 Tell us, do you have any newly adopted rituals?

 I’ve been enjoying taking classes on Zoom from my friend who’s a PT and BarreCore instructor.
 Her workouts require no equipment and are neighbour-friendly too, a necessity when living in a flat during lockdown.

 I’m also revelling in the extra time we have to enjoy breakfast, so I’m making the most of this with eggs and avocado on our Original Sourdough crispbread with chopped spring onions on top.

 Lastly, I’m getting dressed for work as I would to leave for the office.
 This is something that may not work for everyone, but I find it helps me feel more productive.

 What have you been enjoying with your crispbread at-home?

-As I joined the team in March, I’m still working my way through the whole range – but I must say that one of my favourite combinations at the moment is our Spelt & Poppyseed crispbread, topped with a generous layer of crunchy almond butter, sliced banana and a drizzle of local honey.
+As I joined the team in March, I’m still working my way through the whole range.
+I must say that one of my favourite combinations at the moment is our Spelt & Poppyseed crispbread topped with a generous layer of crunchy almond butter, sliced banana and a drizzle of local honey.
 I have a sweet tooth, so this is heaven for me.

 Have you been listening to any podcasts or music that you’d like to share?

 Whilst working from home more, I’ve been listening to artists like Sabrina Claudio and Alina Baraz.
 Their music is great for when you want something to melt into the background.